National Transmission Agency: Operations

 Its function was to oversee various Australian government programs relating to the broadcasting of ABC and SBS television and radio programs within Australia and of ABC Radio Australia on shortwave internationally.
 This was done primarily through administering maintenance and equipment supply contracts.
 The NTA's funding agreement with the Department of Finance required it to meet savings and performance targets.
 It had to do this while maintaining the integrity and reliability of the transmission facilities themselves.
 During the life of the NTA, it moved from exclusive reliance on Broadcast Communications and Telstra towards a process of competitive tendering to provide its broadcasting services.
-A significant source of extra funding to the NTA was 'site-sharing' of transmission facilities with commercial broadcasters, telecommunications companies and emergency service communication networks.
-This 'site-sharing' meant that NTA facilities were made available in return for payment.
+A significant source of extra funding to the NTA was "site-sharing" of transmission facilities with commercial broadcasters, telecommunications companies and emergency service communication networks.
+This site-sharing meant that NTA facilities were made available in return for payment.

 Review and privatisation

 The operational efficiency of the NTA was reviewed in 1995 and again in 1996 following a change of government in Australia.
-The Howard Government chose to privatise the NTA in 1997.
-Macquarie Bank Ltd completed its acquisition of NTA in 2002 and re-branded it as Broadcast Australia.
+The Howard government chose to privatise the NTA in 1997.
+Macquarie Bank completed its acquisition of NTA in 2002 and re-branded it as Broadcast Australia.